agentgt/jirm/README.md

 JirmDao
 -------

 The `JirmDao` allows you to CRUD immutable POJO's.
-Immutable POJO's have all of there member fields `final` and the fields themselves should be immutable objects.
+Immutable POJO's have all of their member fields `final` and the fields themselves should be immutable objects.
 Immutable POJO's require a constructor to instantiate their member fields.